 If you don’t know anything about board and batten wainscotting, for example, you’ll be fine.
 We’ve gathered examples to provide you with an understanding of bathroom wainscoting and how the wall covering works.
 We’ll also give you some helpful tips on how you can make the most of wainscotting.

-We’ve decided to talk more about wainscoting today, focusing on how to install wainscoting, what’s the optimal wainscoting height, and then take a look at some of the best wainscoting panels in terms of design, quality, and price.
+Before we go further, let’s learn more about wall wainscoting.
+And later we’ll learn how to install wainscoting and show you the height, and then look at the best wainscoting panels in terms of design, quality, and price.

 What Is Wainscoting?

 Wainscoting refers to an aspect of house architecture in which solid hardwood panels are used to cover the lower half of an interior wall for the purpose of keeping the space warmer.

 Today, wainscotting serves decorative purposes and includes a variety of ornamental wall paneling styles.
 The once referred to chair-height wood paneling that ran the length of the bottom half wall.

 Back then, traditional wainscoting not only provided insulation but served as protection for the entire wall instead of the lower portion of a wall, protecting it from scrapes, scuffs, and other external factors caused by chair backs and shoe-clad feet.
 Today, wainscoting offers wall protection while increasing the level of your interior design.

 Check out the best wainscoting ideas available today.
 Many homeowners have found that wainscoted walls offer style and protection for their living spaces, and we think you will too when you’re done here.
 Each wainscoting idea was handpicked by our team of interior design experts.

 Genuine Peel And Stick Engineered Wood Wall Paneling

 Are you ready to add interest to your powder room or accent a grand staircase?
 These engineered hardwood wall planks are the same color and include a peel-and-stick back with industrial-grade adhesive.